 Students of Photography Club bagged First Position in Expressions India Film Festival 2017.
 The event took place on 20 and 21 July 2017.
 It was a National Level Competition where 40 teams all over India participated.
 Movie was based on Family Bonding and title of the movie was 'IMLI'

 Aditi Mehta and Hriday Sharma of VIII E secured the third position.
-Asmi Kathuria and Jaanya Vijay of VII F bagged the fourth position in the Quiz- “Bharat ko Jano” organised by ‘Bharat Vikas Parishad’ on 10 November 2018
+Asmi Kathuria and Jaanya Vijay of VII F bagged the fourth position in the Quiz- “Bharat ko Jano” organized by ‘Bharat Vikas Parishad’ on 10 November 2018

 Sparsh Vashisth and Kunal Dhawan (X D) bagged the second position in the Suncity NCSQCC Quiz conducted by the famous Quiz Master Siddharth Basu, from 23 to 24 November 2018.
-The participants were awarded a trophy and an encyclopaedia.
+The participants were awarded a trophy and an encyclopedia.

 Under the aegis of the Road Safety Club, a drawing and colouring competition was organised for the students of Primary, Middle and Senior Departments at Gangaramand Pusa Road Campus on 25 October, 2017.
 The Competition was organised in collaboration with Delhi Traffic Police.
 Around 60 students of the Primary Department creatively coloured activity sheets depicting the importance of traffic rules while the students of the Middle and Senior Departments designed colourful poster and made attractive drawings on the theme.
 Three best entries from each department were awarded by Delhi Traffic Police.